2025 Best Colleges for Public Policy

 • Providence, RI

-Professional Outcomes: Soon after receiving their Brown diplomas, 69% of graduates enter the world of employment.
-Companies employing the greatest number of Brown alums include Google, Microsoft, Goldman Sachs, Amazon, Morgan Stanley, Apple, McKinsey & Company, and Bain & Company.
-The Class of 2022 saw 27% of graduates go directly into graduate/professional school.
-Right out of undergrad, Brown students boasted an exceptional 81% admission rate to med school and an 81% admission rate to law school.
+Professional Outcomes: Soon after receiving their Brown diplomas, 63% of graduates enter the world of employment.
+Companies employing the greatest number of Brown alums include Google, Microsoft, Goldman Sachs, Amazon, Morgan Stanley, Apple, McKinsey & Company, and Meta.
+33% of recent graduates go directly into graduate/professional school.
+Alums tend to settle in major American cities, with most living in New York (44%) and Boston (18%).

 • Median ACT: 35